opencord/cord/docs/install_ciab.md

 If the CiaB build fails, you may try simply resuming the build at the place that failed.
-The easiest way is to do is to re-run the `make build` command; it will skip over the steps that have already completed.
+The easiest way is to do is to re-run the `make build` command.
+It will skip over the steps that have already completed.

 If you need to force `make build` to re-run steps that have already completed, remove the appropriate file in the `milestones` directory prior to re-running.